IPv6-mPvD/pvdd/README.md

 We will describe the messages sent by both clients and the daemon (aka, the server).

 All messages must end with a trailing \n.
-We will omit it in the descriptions below.o
+We will omit it in the descriptions below.

-PvD are specified by a FQDN (such as pvd.cisco.com for example) <pvdId> value.
+PvD are specified by a FQDN (such as pvd.cisco.com for example) \<pvdId\> value.
 A handle, aka a numerical value, can be associated to a PvD.
 This is a uniquely generated value which can be used in certain API (to be defined).
-It is specified by <pvdIdHandle>
+It is specified by \<pvdIdHandle\>
 in the messages descriptions below.

 ### Clients

 #### Promotion messages
-A client wishing its connection being upgrade to a control connection must send the following on the socket :
+A client wishing its connection to be upgraded to a control connection must send the following message on the socket :

 ~~~~
 PVDID_CONNECTION_PROMOTE_CONTROL
 ~~~~

 Once the connection has been promoted, only control messages can be sent over the connection.
 Other messages will be ignored.
+For now, no message except error messages will be sent by the server to the control clients.

 #### Query messages
 The following messages permit a client querying part of the daemon's database :